 Point of view

-We encourage the use of third person past tense.
+Write using third person past tense.
 Example: “Mr. Smith considered his options.
 If he approved the proposal, it would mean higher electric bills for his customers.”
-Some cases make use of first person point of view and/or present tense, although these choices are less common and may pose additional writing challenges.
+Some authors resist writing their case study in past tense.
+However, this is standard practice for writing case studies at institutions such as Harvard Business School, as it ensures the longevity of the case.
 Do not use second person point of view.

 Case writing teams are encouraged to work with the decision maker (sometimes referred to as the protagonist) when developing the case.
 Close collaboration supports practitioner involvement and ensures that we will be able to use the person’s real name when the case is posted on our learning platform.

 However, we recognize that collaboration with the decision maker is not always possible.
 In such situations, it may be appropriate to fictionalize the decision maker’s name and/or other details about the case, such as the location.
 Fictionalization should be discussed with the MSC team.

 Citations for factual information are encouraged, as these strengthen the authority of the text and allow interested users to further explore a topic.
 However, before inserting a citation, consider whether the material is interesting enough to justify being its own Edgenote.
 If not, provide the citation using APA style and include a hyperlink to the source.

 The faculty advisor has primary responsibility for helping student authors to write their case narratives, and giving timely and constructive feedback.
 MSC has also partnered with Sweetland Writing Center, and student authors are encouraged to work with Sweetland to develop the case narrative and to sharpen their writing skills.

 Please note: Once you are ready to submit your work, use this narrative submission template to input your content.